Why we're here...

 .
 Without a signed FERPA waiver, you can still have a productive conversation with your student's advisor about university policies and procedures.

-Who can I contact for questions about financial aid?
+Who can I contact for questions about financial aid and billing?

 Is my student required to have a computer, if so what kind?